Our Experts

 Trust Consultant Teacher for Sport

-Ceri Crawford believes that the school experience of sport should be fully inclusive, innovative and exciting, this way everyone can access the true potential of sport across the GDST.
+Hannah believes that the school experience of sport should be fully inclusive, innovative and exciting, this way everyone can access the true potential of sport across the GDST.

 Her role involves planning and coordinating the GDST rally schedule, chairing the Sport Matters Committee and developing new schemes and initiatives for sport across our family of schools.
 As Sport TCT she offers guidance and support to other Directors of Sport, especially those new to GDST, building a unified support network to further promote and encourage sport across the Trust.